jonataslaw/dart-server-nano/README.md

 ### Response:

-The `Response` object provides a variety of methods to help you construct your response.
+The `ContextResponse` class provides a variety of methods to help you construct your response.
 Here's a list of all the methods available:

 - **getHeader(String name)**: Retrieves a header by its name.
 - **setHeader(String name, Object value)**: Sets a header with a specific value.